MichaelCurrin/dev-cheatsheets/cheatsheets/vscode-extensions/index.md

 The quickest way to get up an running with a Hello World extension in VS Code without writing any code or reading the main docs.

 1. Install [Node.js][].
-2. Create a new project
+2. Create a new project.
     - Create an extension from scratch in a few steps - [Start fresh][].
     - Or click [Use this template][] so you can add a copy of a template project your own repos.
 3. Start the extension in debug mode - see [Usage][] instructions.